-Fiona Jackson grew up in Hamilton and Christchurch, before a move to the US, where she provided stunts for a variety of productions, including Vincent Ward's What Dreams May Come.
-Since returning downunder, she has mixed studies in film with road movie Penny Black — which she produced and co-wrote — and her masters project, a documentary featuring Rocky Horror Show creator Richard O’Brien.
+Fiona Jackson grew up in Hamilton and Christchurch, before a move to the United States, where she did stunt work on Vincent Ward's What Dreams May Come and TV show Nash Bridges.
+After returning to New Zealand, Jackson mixed film studies with odd couple road movie Penny Black (2015) — which she produced, and co-wrote with director Joe Hitchcock.
+She also worked on spin-off short Lapwing.
+Her masters project was a documentary featuring Rocky Horror Show creator Richard O’Brien; her Doctor of Philosphy examined the career trajectories of filmmakers.
+These days Jackson teaches Film and Animation at Wintec in Hamilton.

 Filmmaking is like everything I love, balled up into one big vocation: writing, painting, model building, photography, sewing, problem solving...There are opportunities to do everything.
 And I did.
 I learned so much, about filmmaking, about the people who shared the journey with me, and about myself.
 Fiona Jackson, on making movie Penny Black